 Mairi MacInnes, Bòrd na Gàidhlig Interim Chair, said this year’s scheme above all wants to help support projects promoting extra-curricular Gaelic use for GME pupils, promote the use of Gaelic in the home, encourage Gaelic in communities and help more adults learn and use Gaelic, and promote better access and awareness of Scotland’s Gaelic heritage.

-She said: “All 74 projects we awarded funding have done fantastic work promoting and developing the Gaelic language.
+“All 74 projects we awarded funding have done fantastic work promoting and developing the Gaelic language.